How to Analyze App and Game Subscriptions

 Retention

-This report shows the influence of subscriptions on user retention, on how often they renew their subscriptions (Subscription retention).
+This report illustrates the impact of subscriptions on user retention and how frequently users renew their subscriptions (Subscription retention).

 Repeat subscriptions analytics mobile